obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

 Given a list of NVRs, output only those which match a set of filtering parameters.

-The set of NVRs to tag can be fed to this command in multiple ways.
+The set of NVRs to filter can be fed to this command in multiple ways.
 They can be specified as arguments, or they can be specified using the ``--file`` option to reference either a file containing a list of NVRs (one per line) or ``-`` to indicate stdin.
 The NVR list